AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/MinOccurence.md

 XmlSchemaManager.MinOccurence Method
 ====================================
-AutomationML 2.1 APIThe minimal occurrence for child node with the defined name under a parent node with the defined name.
+The minimal occurrence for child node with the defined name under a parent node with the defined name.
 If 0 is returned, the existence of a child node with that node is optional.
 If 1 is returned, the existence is mandatory.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)